qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - YAML:
   - YAML is space-sensitive, unlike JSON. `key:value` is wrong. `key: value` is correct.
+  - YAML doesn't allow using tab for indentation.
   - [Norway country code `NO` become false if unquoted](https://www.bram.us/2022/01/11/yaml-the-norway-problem/).
   - [Git commit hash may become number if unquoted](https://tmendez.dev/posts/rng-git-hash-bug/).
 - When using Microsoft Excel to open a CSV file, Excel will do a lot of conversions, such as date conversion (e.g. turn `1/2` and `1-2` into `2-Jan`) and Excel won't show you the original string.
 [The gene SEPT1 was renamed due to this Excel issue](https://en.wikipedia.org/wiki/SEPTIN1).
 Excel will also make large numbers inaccurate (e.g. turn `12345678901234567890` into `12345678901234500000`) and won't show you the original accurate number, because Excel internally use floating point for number.